soumalya340/LandManagemnet_BackendV2/README.md

 ### Environment Variables

 - ⚠️ **Never commit `.env` file to version control**
-- 🔒 Use environment-specific private keys
+- 🔒 Use environment-specific private keys and database credentials
-- 🛡️ Rotate private keys regularly in production
+- 🛡️ Rotate private keys and database passwords regularly in production
+- 🗄️ Use secure database connections (SSL) in production

 ### CORS Configuration